 Obviously the workers directly involved in the dispute are the people who are best placed to propose and request solidarity actions.
-But some other workers, union officials and activists are also well placed to help to build a Global Picketline campaign.
-They are strategically placed to assist in the dispute.
-Possibly they are employed by the company in dispute.
+But some other workers, union officials and activists are also well placed to help to build a solidarity campaign.
+We say they are strategically placed to assist in the dispute: Possibly they are employed by the company in dispute.
 Possibly they are members of the same union as the workers in dispute.
 Possibly they are involved in a similar dispute, or facing the same issues in another company in the same industry.
 Or possibly they are located in an area that is strategically connected to the dispute.
 (Like a transport group used by the company in the dispute; or a housing area where most of the workers involved in the dispute live).

 We have called the workers and activists best placed to assist in a dispute the right people around the table.
 If they can effectively work together, they can develop an international solidarity strategy to help workers win.

-The right people around the table need to be supportive of international solidarity, and they need to be supportive of a strategy that brings together workers, union officials and activists from many unions, workplaces, industries and countries, meeting as comrades in constructive discussions to help fellow workers.
+The right people around the table need to be supportive of international solidarity, and they need to be supportive of a strategy that brings together workers, union officials and activists from many unions, workplaces, industries and countries, meeting as comrades in a constructive discussion to help fellow workers.